-The widely used phrase “All gave some, Some gave all.” is mostly related to the members of the United States military who were wounded or killed in action.
-You will probably hear it more often around Memorial Day every year, and its not for the Veterans Day.
-A lot of Americans get this confused, and we’ll be honest — it can be a little annoying to all of the living veterans out there.
+The widely used phrase “All gave some, Some gave all.” is mainly related to the United States military members wounded or killed in action.
+You will probably hear it more often around Memorial Day every year, and it’s not for Veterans Day.
+Many Americans get this confused, and we’ll be honest — it can be a little annoying to all of the living veterans out there.

-Memorial Day is a time to remember those who gave their lives for our country, particularly in battle or from wounds they suffered in battle.
-Veterans Day honors all of those who have served the country in war or peace — dead or alive — although it’s largely intended to thank living veterans for their sacrifices.
+Memorial Day is a time to remember those who gave their lives for our country, particularly in battle or from wounds they suffered in combat.
+Veterans Day honors all of those who have served the country in war or peace — dead or alive — although it’s primarily intended to thank living veterans for their sacrifices.

 But let’s go back to the phrase “All gave some, some gave all.”
 Do you know its origin?